 See more about - 100+ Best Men’s Haircuts & Hairstyles

 1. Low Temple Fade

-This is the most subtle version of the temple fade haircut.
-It is placed low enough that the highest point of the sideburns is just slightly visible as the hair blends into the skin.
-With facial hair, the head hair just briefly becomes short enough to clearly see skin before transitioning to the jaw and chin.
-This makes the temple fade less apparent when viewed from afar.
+This is the most subtle version of the .
+It is placed low enough that the highest point of the sideburns is just slightly visible as the blends into the skin.
+With facial , the head just briefly becomes short enough to clearly see skin before transitioning to the jaw and chin.
+This makes the temple less apparent when viewed from afar.

 2. Mid Temple Fade